Real open books and real contact structures: Introduction and basic definitions

 \begin{remark} A positive real stabilization of type I, II, V, VII is a connected sum with real $S^3$ equipped with the real open book (defined by $\pi: S^3\setminus H\to S^1$, $\pi(z_1,z_2)=\frac{z_1z_2}{|z_1z_2|}$) whose binding is the positive Hopf link $H=\{(z_{1}, z_{2})\in S^3: z_{1}z_{2}=0\}$, where $S^3=\{(z_{1}, z_{2})\in \C^2: |z_{1}|^2+|z_{1}|^2=1\}$.
 This open book admits two real structures: $(z_{1}, z_{2})\mapsto (\bar{z}_{1}, \bar{z}_{2})$ and $(z_{1}, z_{2})\mapsto(\bar{z}_{2}, \bar{z}_{1})$.
 In the case of $(z_{1}, z_{2})\mapsto (\bar{z}_{1}, \bar{z}_{2})$, the real structure acts on each binding component and the real pages are as depicted at the top of Figure~\ref{hopfstablari}.
 In the other case, however, the real structure takes one binding circle to the other and acts on the real pages as shown at the bottom of Figure~\ref{hopfstablari}.

-In \cite{os}, we showed that there is a unique tight contact 3-ball; therefore, as in the non-real case, if there exists a real contact structure \emph{supported} (in the sense of Definition~\ref{supported}) by a real open book, a positive real stabilization of the open book coincides with the real contact connected sum of the manifold with real $S^3$.
+In \cite{os}, we showed that there is a unique tight contact 3-ball.
+Using that and the results in the proof of that, it can be deduced that, as in the non-real case, if there exists a real contact structure \emph{supported} by a real open book, a positive real stabilization of the open book coincides with the real contact connected sum of the manifold with real $S^3$.

 Other types (III, IV, VI, VIII, IX) of positive real stabilizations can be seen as connected sums with a pair of $S^3$ exchanged by the real structure. \end{remark}